 4 Key Steps to Get on Big Data

 To start enjoying the benefits of this technology after knowing what Big Data is and what it is for, any organization needs to have four key assets:

 First, the data.
 In an environment where data is exploding, its availability does not seem to be the problem.
-What should concern us is rather being able to maintain their quality, and knowing how to handle and exploit them correctly.
+What should concern us is to maintain their quality and know-how to handle and exploit them correctly.

-Which brings us fully to the third fundamental asset, which is the human factor.
-Having in our organization the right professionals, such as data scientists, but also experts in the legal implications of data management and your privacy are emerging as the most important challenge.
+This brings us fully to the third fundamental asset, which is the human factor.
+Having in our organization, the right professionals, such as data scientists and experts in the legal implications of data management and your privacy, are emerging as the most important challenge.

 The Challenges of Big Data